|

 -f config_file

 Specifies the name of the configuration file.
-The
+The default

-default is /etc/ssh/sshd_config. sshd refuses to start
+is /etc/ssh/sshd_config. sshd refuses to start if there

-if there is no configuration file.
+is no configuration file.

 -G Parse and print configuration file.
-Check the validity
+Check the validity of

-of the configuration file, output the effective
+the configuration file, output the effective configuration

-parameters using one or more -C options.
+or more -C options.

 -g login_grace_time